What Are Gmail Distribution Lists and What’s Their Purpose?

 The concept of Distribution Lists comes from Microsoft Outlook, the most popular email client in the world.
 As the name of the feature suggests, Distribution Lists are used to distribute messages to multiple recipients without having to add each and every recipient manually.

-Here are two examples of how Distribution Lists can be used to save time:
+Here are three examples of how Distribution Lists can be used to save time:

 Gmail doesn’t have a feature called a Distribution List, but it does let you create a contact group that can be used just like a Distribution List in Outlook.